clevelandclimber/docker-rails7-template/README.md

   export COMPOSE_PROJECT_NAME=dockertemplate
   ```

-## Change the database to Postgresql
+## Change the database to PostgreSQL

 Add the following then rebundle.